 A licensed psychologist (clinical psychologist) is a Ph.D. or Psy.
 D. who is trained in therapy, and also has special training in testing.
 Much of the Ph.D.'s training at the doctoral level is in research methods, and has little to do with treatment.
 Depending on the state one is in, other people may be called psychologists, whose whole training is in research.
 In other states they may have to call themselves psychological researchers.

 To obtain his/her license, after acquiring the PhD or PsyD, the candidate must work for a year under supervision, then take a written test.
 Upon passing the written test, the candidate then sits before a board and orally answers questions.
 Upon passing his board examination, he is awarded his license.

 Some psychologists specialize in sports psychology, industrial psychology or experimental psychology.
 Persons in those categories often do not have much or any training in therapy for mental health.
 The industrial psychologist may evaluate applicants for employment or determine what personality types are best suited for what sorts of jobs.
 The sports psychologist may give advice to athletes on how to maximize their performance.

 A person with a Psy.D. has a doctorate in psychology.
 However, they have different training than a Ph.D.
 They don't learn as much about testing or research methods, don't write a dissertation, and don't have to learn a foreign language.
 They have more training in therapy than the Ph.D.

 They may or may not have a psychologist's license, and do not call themselves psychologists if they don't.
 They are often licensed as an LPC or LBP, and sometimes call themselves a psychological practitioner, unless they are licensed as a psychologist.

 Counseling Centers: Trainees, Registered Interns, and Licensed Practitioners

 If you are seeking a low-cost, face-to-face option for counseling, one option is with community counseling agencies.
-Here, we’ll be focusing on the types of counselors and the level of training they’ve received prior to working with you.
 Note that every state operates a bit differently, so some terms may differ based on where you live.